perevalovds/ofxFFmpegUtils/README.md

 3. Run the example, and press "1" to create video from the sequence placed in 'data' folder.

-#Credits
+# Credits

-Originall addon is forked from armadillu/ofxFFmpegUtils.
+Originally addon is forked from armadillu/ofxFFmpegUtils.